insilica/nix-vscode/README.md

 - With IntelliJ keybindings:
     - `NIXPKGS_ALLOW_UNFREE=1 nix run github:insilica/nix-vscode#intellij --impure`

+If your Nix configuration does not support those commands, this longer command should work: `NIXPKGS_ALLOW_UNFREE=1 nix --extra-experimental-features nix-command --extra-experimental-features flakes run github:insilica/nix-vscode --impure`

 ## Customizing

 Clone or fork the repo, and add your desired extensions to `flake.nix`.